docker/docs/docker-hub/orgs.md

 ### Invite a member via Docker ID or email address

-To invite a few members, below is the recommended method.
-If you want to invite more than a few members, [inviting multiple members via CSV file](#invite-multiple-members-via-csv-file) is the recommended method.
+Use the following steps to invite one member at a time to your organization.
+If you want to invite a large amount of members to your organization, the recommended method is to [invite multiple members via CSV file](#invite-multiple-members-via-csv-file).

 1. Go to **Organizations** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and select your organization.
 2. In the **Members** tab, select **Invite Member**.